EnterpriseDB/barman/new_docs/user_guide/retention_policies.rst

 backups are treated the same as any other ``rsync`` or ``postgres`` backup.

-In the second scenario, since there is no Barman server, you won't have cron for maintenance operations or enforcing the retention policy.
+In the second scenario, since there is no Barman server, you won't have cron for maintenance operations for enforcing the retention policy.
 Instead, you'll need to use ``barman-cloud-backup-delete`` with the ``-r RETENTION_POLICY`` option (see the :ref:`command reference <barman-cloud-barman-cloud-backup-delete>`).
 This will delete any backups that do not meet the specified retention policy.
 Additionally, you can also